Political positions of Kirsten Gillibrand: Economy

-During the height of the global financial crisis in 2008, Gillibrand, then a member of the House of Representatives, voted twice against the Emergency Economic Stabilization Act of 2008, calling it "fundamentally flawed".
+During the 2008 financial crisis, Gillibrand, then a member of the House of Representatives, voted twice against the Emergency Economic Stabilization Act of 2008, calling it "fundamentally flawed".
 However, she did vote for the auto industry bailout in December 2008.

 At a press conference on January 25, 2009, Gillibrand said that during her first week in the Senate, she would work to ensure that the stimulus bill included relief funds for New York State.
 She supported the President's recovery plan and budget, and voted for cram down to allow judges to write down mortgages of struggling homeowners.
 In 2009, as a senator, Gillibrand voted for the Stimulus Package.

-In August 2011, Gillibrand voted against raising the US debt ceiling, stating: "We could have gone further in reducing America’s debt with a sensible compromise that both cut discretionary spending and raised revenues.
+In August 2011, Gillibrand voted against raising the U.S. debt ceiling, stating: "We could have gone further in reducing America’s debt with a sensible compromise that both cut discretionary spending and raised revenues.
 It is unfortunate Congress missed that opportunity".

-In the House, Gillibrand supported the Bush tax cuts, in 2012, Senator Gillibrand voted for extending them, but against an amendment extending them for those earning more than $200,000 or couples earning more than $250,000.
+In the House of Representatives, Gillibrand supported the Bush tax cuts.
+In 2012, while in the Senate, Gillibrand voted for extending them, but against an amendment extending them for those earning more than $200,000 or couples earning more than $250,000.

 In 2017, Gillibrand worked with Sen. Bernie Sanders (among others) to advance employee stock ownership plans, introducing legislation that would help workers form employee-owned businesses.